-- the Church's teaching on relationships and the nature and meaning of sexual love - the Church's teaching on marriage and the importance of marriage and family life - the centrality and importance of virtue in guiding human living and loving - the physical and psychological changes that accompany puberty - the facts about human reproduction, how love is expressed sexually and how sexual love plays an essential and sacred role in procreation - how to manage fertility in a way which is compatible with their stage of life, their own values and commitments, including an understanding of the difference between natural family planning and artificial contraception - how to keep themselves safe from sexually transmitted infections and how to avoid unintended pregnancy, including where to go for advice consequences of discrimination, teasing, bullying and aggressive behaviours (including cyber-bullying), use of prejudice-based language and how to respond and ask for help.
+- the Church's teaching on relationships and the nature and meaning of sexual love - the Church's teaching on marriage and the importance of marriage and family life - the centrality and importance of virtue in guiding human living and loving - the physical and psychological changes that accompany puberty - the facts about human reproduction, how love is expressed sexually and how sexual love plays an essential and sacred role in procreation - how to manage fertility in a way which is compatible with their stage of life, their own values and commitments, including an understanding of the difference between natural family planning and artificial contraception - how to keep themselves safe from sexually transmitted infections and how to avoid unintended pregnancy, including where to go for advice their own sexual orientation, faith or culture and is taught in a way that does not subject pupils to discrimination.
+Lessons will also help children to realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours (including cyber-bullying), use of prejudice-based language and how to respond and ask for help.